-THE CITY OF LA IS SUING RE BURBANK AIRPORT NEW TERMINAL- City Attorney Mike Feuer announced today that the City will sue the Federal Aviation Administration (FAA) alleging deficiencies in the environmental review process for the proposed replacement passenger terminal at Burbank Airport.
+THE CITY OF LA IS SUING RE BURBANK AIRPORT NEW TERMINAL - City Attorney Mike Feuer announced today that the City will sue the Federal Aviation Administration (FAA) alleging deficiencies in the environmental review process for the proposed replacement passenger terminal at Burbank Airport.
 Read Press Release here.
 Read article here.
+Read the City's Opening Brief here and First Amended Petition here.

 THE NES STUDY represents reliable evidence that “substantially more people are highly annoyed by aircraft noise exposure than in the past.”